-- Chapter 1 Introduction, summarizes the various API sets described in the NDK documentation. - Chapter 2 Operating System Abstraction API, describes the API used by the adaptation layer to access the operating system. - Chapter 3 Sockets and Stream IO API, describes the file and sockets API functions. - Chapter 4 Initialization and Configuration, describes the NDK initialization and configuration, including the Configuration Manager API and the Network Control module. - Chapter 5 Network Tools Library Support Functions, describes the network support functions contained in the NETTOOLS library. - Chapter 6 Network Tools Library Services, describes the network servers and services contained in the NETTOOLS library. - Appendix A Internal Stack Functions, contains a partial list of internal stack functions provided to aid in the comprehension of kernel oriented calls. - Appendix B Network Address Translation, describes the optional Network Address Translation component, how to set up virtual networks, and protocol proxies. - Appendix C Point-to-Point Protocol, describes the operation of the PPP and PPPoE support API included in the NDK, and how to interface to a serial device. - Appendix D Hardware Adaptation Layer (HAL), describes the operation of the HAL, and the HAL API functions. - Appendix E Web Programming with the HTTP Server, describes how to get information from an embedded network device through the webserver.
+- Chapter 1: Introduction summarizes the various API sets described in the NDK documentation. - Chapter 2: Operating System Abstraction API describes the API used by the adaptation layer to access the operating system. - Chapter 3: Sockets and Stream IO API describes the file and sockets API functions. - Chapter 4: Initialization and Configuration describes the XGCONF configuration method, the NDK initialization sequence, and the Network Control module. - Chapter 5: Network Tools Library Support Functions describes the network support functions contained in the NETTOOLS library. - Chapter 6: Network Tools Library Services describes the network servers and services contained in the NETTOOLS library. - Appendix A: Internal Stack Functions contains a partial list of internal stack functions provided to aid in the comprehension of kernel oriented calls. - Appendix B: Network Address Translation describes the optional Network Address Translation component, how to set up virtual networks, and protocol proxies. - Appendix C: Point-to-Point Protocol describes the operation of the PPP and PPPoE support API included in the NDK, and how to interface to a serial device. - Appendix D: Hardware Adaptation Layer (HAL) describes the operation of the HAL, and the HAL API functions. - Appendix E: Web Programming with the HTTP Server describes how to get information from an embedded network device through the webserver. - Appendix F: IP Version 6 (IPv6) Stack API describes the APIs and data structures exposed by the IPv6 stack. - Appendix G: Legacy Configuration Manager API describes the legacy Configuration Manager API. - Appendix H: Revision History describes the changes to this document since the previous release.